 Free Funds to Get Started

 Sports spread betting in the UK is dominated by one company, though other spreads forms provide a financial spread betting service.
-The main player for sport promotes bonuses and offer in the racing pres and on television.
+The best players for each sport promote bonuses, and offers are shared in the Racing Press, and on television, as well.
 A typical welcome offer provides up to £100 in betting funds that can be withdrawn once certain conditions have been met.
 New customers are valid and existing customers can take part in a spread betting promotion.

 After a seven day period a customer can keep the net profits but withdrawals are limited by the amounts deposed by the new customer.
 If a customer just trades with the free betting funds it will not be possible to make a withdrawal.
 This promotion is not valid when used along with other promotions and any funds not used in the initial week of trading will be lost.

-The shift from desktop to mobile betting means in 2016 for the first time more sports bets will be placed using a mobile device than a desktop.
+The shift from desktop to mobile betting means that, in 2016, for the first time, more sports bets have been placed using a mobile device than a desktop one.
 Sports betting bonuses is one area in which potential new account holders consider before opening a new account.
 Bookmakers target the mobile business by offering bonuses that only apply to new mobile customers.
 These bonuses have similar staking and odds conditions to the website sports betting bonuses, but can, in some cases, be more favorable, as the bookmakers want to shift their users to mobile betting.

 Mobile specific bonuses usually require a deposit and are designed for new customers.
 The aim is to get a potential new player to download an app, open an account, make a deposit and start betting.
 Once that journey has been made bookmakers try to encourage loyalty with special offers and bonuses, some of which are only available to mobile customers.